The Assessment of Student Learning at PTS

 Once we have come to some conclusions about how students are doing in relation to a particular program learning outcome, we make changes that we think will improve student performance in the future.

-Highlights of changes that resulted from 2018-2019 assessment activities include:
+Findings from 2024-2025 assessment activities include:

-These are just a few of the many proposals and changes that resulted from recent assessment work, and there will be many more to come as we continue to be curious about how our students are doing and working to keep the educational promises we make in each of our programs.
+These are just a few of the many proposals and changes that resulted from recent assessment work, and there will be more to come as we continue to be curious about how our students are doing and working to keep the educational promises we make in each of our programs.
 Have questions about the assessment of student learning outcomes at Pittsburgh Theological Seminary?
 Contact Angela Hancock, vice president for academic affairs and dean of faculty, at .